aakash-n-gupta/interview-prep/ReadingsList.md

 Reading Assignments: (In the order mentioned in lectures)
 Note: The pfds have either been downloaded or can be read on the eth safari website

-1. Microarchitecture of Superscalar processors
+1. Microarchitecture of Superscalar processors - Reading Complete (10th April, 2024)
-2. Implementin precise interrupts in a pipelined processor
+2. Implementing Precise Interrupts in a Pipelined Processor
-3. Microarchitecture of Pentium 4
+3. Microarchitecture of Pentium 4, 2004
 4. A preliminary architecture for a basic data-flow processor,” ISCA 1974.
 5. Why Systolic Architectures?
 IEEE Computer, 1982
 6. Nvidia Tesla Architecture
-7. Memory Systems: Computing Handbook
+7. Memory Systems: Computing Handbook - Read during office hours

 Suggested Readings:
 Checkpoint Repair for OoO machines
 The Alpha 21264 Microprocessor
-Virtual Memory: Issues of Implementation,” IEEE Computer, 1998 An Efficient Algorithm for Exploiting Multiple Arithmetic Units: Tomasalu An Evaluation of Branch Architectures, ISCA 1989 Combining Branch Predictors, DEC WRL Technical Report, 1993.
+Virtual Memory: Issues of Implementation,” IEEE Computer, 1998 An Efficient Algorithm for Exploiting Multiple Arithmetic Units, Tomasalu's Algorithm An Evaluation of Branch Architectures, ISCA 1989 Combining Branch Predictors, DEC WRL Technical Report, 1993.